-The following scholars, academics, think-tank leaders and other academics offer their thoughts on israeled.org.
+The following scholars, academics, think-tank leaders and offer their high praise for the CIE website, israeled.org.

 “The Center for Israel Education is like a user-friendly digital encyclopedia for the student of Israel’s history and present.
 Whether you want a quick timeline of the Six-Day War or a deep dive on the Madrid peace conference, and anything in between on a plethora of topics, it’s got you covered.
 As a scholar and commentator on current affairs, the Center for Israel Education is an essential tool for my work.” — Dr. Nikos Sotirakopoulos, Visiting Fellow at the Ayn Rand Institute, August 2025